Ontology Reasoning with Deep Neural Networks: Conclusion

 Finally, there is one subject that we raised just incidentally at the very beginning of this article.
 Despite the fact that the human brain served as a major source of inspiration for the development of artificial neural networks \citep{Hassabis2017}, most network architectures that are used for machine learning today lack biological plausibility.
 However, while many mechanics of the human neurology remain uncharted, there exist a number of aspects that are considered to be confirmed by now, and some of them allow for drawing interesting parallels to the RRN model.
 For instance, there is a broad consensus that reasoning in the human brain is not realized like logic-based symbolic reasoning, neither conceptually nor computationally.
 Instead, it is believed that our brain maintains a probabilistic cognitive model of the world \citep{Oaksford2007}, which provides a base for any kind of thought or action.
 To that end, the storage of semantic memory is organized in a distributed way, and information is encoded by strengthening synaptic connections among some neurons, while others are left to be strangers to one another \citep{Martin2001}.
 This is similar to how the RRN adjusts individual embeddings, which could be considered as groups of neurons, whenever a new piece of information arrives.
 Both absolute as well as relative positions of such vectors in the embedding space determine what is believed to be true about the world, which is why the adjustment of those may be interpreted as strengthening certain connections between neurons that store different pieces of information in a distributed way.
 Another interesting point is that the RRN, unlike other recent models, conducts logical reasoning without any kind of external memory, which is not believed to happen in the human brain either.
 Instead, reasoning is entangled with the generation of individual embeddings in the presented model, and thus part of encoding information in a distributed manner.

-At the bottom line, the RRN embodies a surprising pairing of results, as it (i) learns to conduct precise reasoning in a logic-based sense, (ii) is able to work with complex real-world knowledge bases, and (iii) is biologically plausible in a number of ways.
+At the bottom line, the RRN embodies a surprising pairing of results, as it (i) learns to conduct highly accurate reasoning in a logic-based sense, (ii) is able to work with complex real-world knowledge bases, and (iii) is biologically plausible in a number of ways.

+Despite the fact that an RRN is effectively guided by the ontology that it has been trained on, it cannot provide justifications for predictions yet.
+As an important future work, we are thus currently extending the presented architecture such that it allows for inducing rules and explanations, such as inference graphs, alongside computed predictions, hence making the RRN a fully interpretable neural reasoner.
+Other interesting topics for future research include the generalization of the presented approach to more expressive ontology languages, such as those involving existential rules like the Datalog$^\pm$ family \citep{DBLP:journals/ws/CaliGL12}, and to other forms of logical reasoning, such as default reasoning \citep{eiter2000default} and~argumentation~\citep{bench2007argumentation}.

-\acks{ This work was supported by the UK Engineering and Physical Sciences Research Council (EPSRC), under the grants EP/J008346/1, EP/R013667/1, EP/L012138/1, and EP/M025268/1, as well as the Alan Turing Institute, under the EPSRC grant EP/N510129/1.
-Furthermore, Patrick is supported by the EPSRC, under grant OUCL/2016/PH, and the Oxford-DeepMind Graduate Scholarship, under grant \mbox{GAF1617\_OGSMF-DMCS\_1036172}.
-Also, we acknowledge the use of the EPSRC funded Tier 2 facility, JADE (EP/P020275/1). }
+\acks{ This work was supported by the UK Engineering and Physical Sciences Research Council~(EPSRC) under the grants EP/J008346/1, EP/R013667/1, EP/L012138/1, and EP/M0\-2526\-8/1, as well as the Alan Turing Institute under the EPSRC grant EP/N510129/1.
+Fur\-ther\-more, Patrick is supported by the EPSRC under the grant OUCL/2016/PH and the Ox\-ford-DeepMind Graduate Scholarship under the grant \mbox{GAF1617\_OGSMF-DMCS\_1036172}.
+We also acknowledge the use of the EPSRC-funded Tier 2 facility JADE (EP/P020275/1). }